search ]

 In this tab, you will find the main settings of the form.
 You can determine whether subscribers must confirm their registration or not (Double Opt-in).

-You can set whether to redirect after successful registration, and you can determine whether the registration will be done via Ajax so that there is no page reload after registration (this option is only available in the Pro version of the plugin).
+You can set whether to redirect after successful registration.
+You can also determine whether the registration will be done via Ajax so that there is no page reload (this option is only available in the Pro version).

 Specific Form Settings in Mailchimp for WordPress